OpenTaal/opentaal-hunspell/README.md

 ## LT_rules and language_tools_*

 Rules for LanguageTool.
 Do not edit or use anymore.
 All rules are currently in XML files in LanguageTool repository.

+## domains

+List of domain names harvested.
+Not very relevant anymore.

+## base_jargon and base_status

+Probably once intended to be used in LanguageTool.